-In order to achieve the above-mentioned objectives, it is worth to notice how Different levels of an architecture description could include both design and implementation aspects, as summarized in the following Figure 6.
+In order to achieve the above-mentioned objectives, it is worth noting how different levels of an architecture description could include both design and implementation aspects, as summarized in the following Figure 6.

 Figure 6 Architecture description: Design vs. Implementation phases